wombleton/gitlaw-nz/acts/C/Canterbury Earthquake Recovery Act 2011.md

 *   (1) A person commits an offence against this Act who, without reasonable excuse, breaches or fails to comply with the terms of a compliance order issued under [section 77][98].

-    (2) A person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 3 months.
+    (2) A person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 3 months.

+    Section 81(2): amended, on 1 July 2013, by [section 413][173] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Other matters